Why Allison?

 I will vote against extortionate increases in Council Tax.

 Things can get better.
-For too long, the big parties at Westminster, and the Labour-Independent coalition at Flintshire, have accepted what they call "managed decline".
+For too long, the big parties at Westminster, and the Labour-Independent coalition at Flintshire, have accepted what they call 'managed decline'.
 I don't wany any more of that for our home, and I don't think you do either."

 Why Flintshire People's Voice?